tychonievich/cso1-s2022/markdown/pa01-bit fiddling.md

 # Task

 Visit <https://kytos.cs.virginia.edu/cso1/pa01.php>
-and complete at least 80% of the problems there.
+and complete the four problems listed below.
 The text boxes want lightweight code using just operators and assignments, like

 ````c